vdespa/gitlab-ci-course-notes/docs/source/3-gitlab-ci-fundamentals.rst

 Merge requests: Configuring Gitlab
 ----------------------------------

-- in order to implement our new workflow, we need to do a few settings for your project
+- to implement our new workflow, we need to do a few settings for your project
 - no longer allow pushing to master
     - go to Settings > Repository > Protected branches
     - set Allow to push to "No one"